michaelrahija/FAOSDGdata/README.md

 # FAOSDG Data
+## THIS PACKAGE IS NO LONGER MAINTAINED, AND THE SDG DATASETS ARE OLD DATASETS.
+ANYONE IS FREE TO TAKE OVER THIS REPOSITORY AND UPDATE ##
 ## Overview
 This package provides functions to download and interact with the latest published SDG datasets from FAO.
 It is currently underdevelopment.